syncfusion-content/uwp-docs/uwp/DataGrid/Clipboard-Operations.md

 ### Paste a record into many rows

-By default, you can able to copy one row and paste it into another row when Row Selection is enabled in SfDataGrid.
+By default, you can able to copy one row and paste it into another row when Row Selection is enabled in Data Grid.
 The below code shows how to copy one row and paste it into all selected rows by overriding the [PasteToRow](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridCutCopyPaste.html#Syncfusion_UI_Xaml_Grid_GridCutCopyPaste_PasteToRow_System_Object_System_Object_) method in the `GridCutCopyPaste` class.

 {% tabs %}
 {% highlight c# %}